Skip to content ↓

 • Each pupil collates a Pupil Achievement Book, where they showcase their best work and demonstrate progress over time in a variety of subjects.

-• The Nurture Class teacher will analyse data from a range of sources to effectively evaluate each pupil's performance, and plan for further improvement.
+• The Nurture Resource teachers analyse data from a range of sources to effectively evaluate each pupil's performance, and plan for further improvement.

 • The Woodlane bespoke Flight Path is used to track the progress of individual pupils and determine expected outcomes from different starting points.
 This ensures that all pupils are challenged.